d3kad3nt/rsnapshot-parser/README.md

 ##Usage

 This tool is intended to be used with rsnapshot.
 It can be used in a pipe, where the output of rsnapshot is piped directly into rsnapshot-parser.
-The outputlevel in
+The Option "verbose" in the rsnaphsot config has to be set to "5".

+The programm takes one required argument, the used modules.
+They can be given via the option "-m" or "--modules" and are a space seperated list.
+A complete call can look something like this:
+/usr/local/bin/rsnapshot beta | /opt/rsnapshot_parser/rsnapshot-parser -m text gotify

 ##Config